 - Mechanisms and design

-The construction industry in Hong Kong and the mainland China face similar and serious challenges: low productivity, rising labor cost, declining labor supplies and sustainability issues.
-The sector consumes 40% to 50% of all raw industry materials and produces more than half of all solid waste.
-Additional problems include serious shortage of land supplies and an aging workforce.
-Construction costs, at roughly 4000 USD per square meter for high-rise residential buildings, is one of the highest in the world, next only to London.
-Yet these issues are quickly becoming global.
+Problems facing infrastructure in the United States include the rapid development of affordable housing and the inspection and replacement of key civil structures, like bridges, that directly impact public safety.
+The construction industry in Hong Kong and the mainland China also face serious challenges: low productivity, declining labor supplies and sustainability.
+This sector consumes 40% to 50% of all raw industry materials and produces more than half of all solid waste, and construction costs, at roughly 4000 USD per square meter for high-rise residential buildings in Hong Kong, is one of the highest in the world, next only to London.

 Sustainable and effective construction is becoming an urgent problem, especially with mounting demands for affordable housing and green building solutions.
 Today, building materials such as bricks, timber, cement, sand, steel and construction aggregate, etc. are transported to the construction site, and then buildings are raised using manual work and machinery of limited or no intelligence.
-Efficient construction and building maintenance through prefabrication methods, automation/optimization of design, on-site robotic activities, and building sensorization could have tremendous impacts on the future of construction and healthy, global living.
+Efficient construction and building maintenance through prefabrication methods, automation/optimization of design, on-site robotic activities, and building sensorization could have tremendous impacts on the future of construction and healthy living worldwide.

 The motivation of this workshop is to coalesce a groups of experts in robotics, artificial intelligence, construction and civil engineering in order to generate new ideas and urgency in this exciting application area.
 One topic of interest is the role of robots in different stages of construction, e.g., flexible manipulation and prefabrication of structures in factory settings, onsite construction management, downstream maintenance and support of smart buildings.
 Close collaboration and operation alongside human workers must also be considered.
 Artificial intelligence and smart system tools will be discussed as a way of planning and designing new buildings and communities.
 Close collaboration and communication with industrial partners is essential when considering real-world application implications.
 It is believed that on-site construction automation can make far-reaching changes in whole building life cycle via integrating robotic, data analysis and automation technologies.
 In order to resolve the aforementioned difficulties within the construction industry, we need to develop and implement a series of technologies, thorough seamless integration of AI, robotics and IOT technologies.